quicwg/base-drafts/draft-ietf-quic-http.md

 stream error:
 : An error on the individual HTTP/3 stream.

-The term "payload body" is defined in Section 3.3 of {{!RFC7230}}.
+The term "payload body" is defined in Section 6.3.3 of {{!Semantics}}.

-Finally, the terms "gateway", "intermediary", "proxy", and "tunnel" are defined in Section 2.3 of {{!RFC7230}}.
+Finally, the terms "gateway", "intermediary", "proxy", and "tunnel" are defined in Section 2.2 of {{!Semantics}}.
 Intermediaries act as both client and server at different times.

 # Connection Setup and Management {#connection-setup}